-REVIEW OF WORLD HERITAGE VALUES: The specific attributes which qualify Mount Kenya National Park for world heritage status can be summarised as follows:
+REVIEW OF WORLD HERITAGE VALUES: The specific attributes which qualify Mount Kenya National Park/Natural Forest for world heritage status can be summarised as follows:

-Spectacular mountain scenery: The park protects some of Africa’s most spectacular mountain scenery, including Africa’s second highest peak (Batian, 5,199m), 12 remnant glaciers, and an abundance of lakes, waterfalls and bog-filled valleys.
+Spectacular mountain scenery: Mount Kenya National Park/Natural Forest protects some of Africa’s most spectacular mountain scenery, including Africa’s second highest peak (Batian, 5,199m), 12 remnant glaciers, and an abundance of lakes, waterfalls and bog-filled valleys.
 Mount Kenya is an ancient extinct volcano, which probably reached a height of 6,500m during its formation 3.1-2.6 million years ago.
 Today, the jagged snow-capped peaks, glaciers and exuberant Afro-alpine vegetation create one of the most impressive landscapes in Africa.

 Diversity of evolving habitats: There is a great diversity of habitats on account of the range of altitude (2,400 to 5,200m), equatorial location and high rainfall.
-The world heritage site is particularly noted for its unique afro-alpine flora, which provides an outstanding example of ecological processes in an environment that is characterized by an extreme climate with ‘summer every day and winter every night’.
+Mount Kenya National Park/Natural Forest is particularly noted for its unique afro-alpine flora, which provides an outstanding example of ecological processes in an environment that is characterized by an extreme climate with ‘summer every day and winter every night’.
 The forested lower slopes (below 2,400m) are not included in the world heritage site, but the vegetation zones of higher elevations (bamboo, tree heather, Afro-alpine and Nival zones) each has its own special characteristics and associated plants and animals.
 This altitudinal zonation and diversity is the product of ongoing ecological interactions, and is in a continuing state of change in response to the erosive force of water and ice, and climate change.

 CONSERVATION STATUS AND PROSPECTS: The designated world heritage site is limited to the higher elevation parts of the Mount Kenya Ecosystem only (above the tree line at 2,400 m).
 It is an area that is ‘buffered’ from the intensively cultivated lower slopes of the mountain by a wide belt of protected forest.
 This ensures that it remains remote, inaccessible and relatively unaffected by human activities.
 The most significant threat to the scenic value and ongoing ecological processes (for which it was inscribed) is climate change.
 The mountain’s glaciers are melting fast, and the characteristic altitudinal zonation of vegetation communities will inevitably shift in the medium-to-long term as the climate warms.
 Maintaining the conservation values of the Mount Kenya National Park/Natural Forest will require long-term protection of the entire ecosystem, with landscape connectivity to adjacent mid-elevation forests and other communities at lower altitudes.

 MANAGEMENT EFFECTIVENESS: The remote and rugged nature of the terrain ensures a high degree of natural protection against unsustainable resource use, so the need for management intervention is limited.
 There is a good current management plan for the wider ecosystem, but little recent information on the level of its implementation.

-REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of the Mount Kenya world heritage site.
+REVIEW OF CONSERVATION ISSUES AND THREATS: The following issues represent specific threats to the ecology, conservation and values of Mount Kenya National Park/Natural Forest.

 Climate change: Global warming is raising temperatures and melting Mount Kenya’s glaciers, which are expected to disappear altogether with the next few decades.
 Climate change is likely to cause a general shift of vegetation zones to higher elevations reducing the area of the rare high-altitude Afro-alpine vegetation communities.
 There may also be an increased incidence of landslides and flooding if precipitation falls as rain instead of snow.

 Staffing and Budgetary constraints: Although the area of the Mount Kenya National Park/Natural Forest site has a high degree of natural protection against human influence on account of its remote and inhospitable location at the very top of the mountain, a higher level of management intervention could improve its protection.
 The world heritage site has an area of approximately 1,420 km2, but it is not managed as a discrete unit.
 Instead, it falls within the much broader Mount Kenya Ecosystem (MKE) management unit (which covers an area about twice the size, and includes adjacent natural forest and forestry plantations connected via a narrow corridor to a low-lying savanna wildlife conservancy).

 Ecological isolation: The Mount Kenya National Park/Natural Forest is ‘buffered’ from adjacent settlements by a 5-10 km wide belt of protected natural forest and plantations that lies outside the world heritage site, but the land beyond this (below about 2,000 m) is becoming more intensively settled and cultivated, eliminating previous landscape connectivity with nearby natural habitats, especially to the west (Aberdares), north-west (Laikipia plateau), north (Ngare-Ndare Forest Reserve, Lewa Conservancy) and north-east (Imenti Forest Reserve, Meru National Park).
 Thus historical migration routes of keystone species, such as elephants, have been lost.
 Recent extension of the site to include a protected ‘elephant corridor’ as well as the Ngare Ndare Forest and Lewa Conservancy goes some way towards alleviating the problem of ecological isolation, but more needs to be done.